InfinityVM/InfinityVM/rust/README.md

 - [ ] basic logging with debug + info
 - [ ] prometheus metrics
 - [ ] disable default features on all deps and pin versions

+## Acknowledgements

+- reth: the workspace configuration was largely inspired by reth.